-Join Garrick Chow for an in-depth discussion in this video Understanding and customizing the menu and toolbar, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Understanding and customizing the menu and toolbar, part of Learning REAPER 4.

 Okay.
 Now that we have Reaper set to its …default appearance and layout, I'd like to give you a quick overview of Reaper's …interface and the elements that we'll be working with most frequently. …Now throughout this course we'll be getting into much more detail with most …of what I'm going to be covering here in this first movie. …But right now I just want to give you a broad overview so we can get our bearings. …Now for this example lets open a project so we have some things to look at. …I've copied the project breakdown_mode_01 to my desktop. …Inside here I find a couple of files.
 I've the RPP file which is the main …project file.
 The backup of that file that Reaper …automatically generates has the dash BAK addendum on it.…

 And there's a media folder that houses all the media files used in the project. …So I'll double-click the main project file to open it. …Now, when you open the file if you see a project settings window open up just …click OK.
 I'll talk about that a little bit later. …

 - Comping multiple takes